SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/06_broadway_flow_adding_loops_and_conditions.md

 You can add iterations to the flow either by:

-- Adding iterations on Stages: setting the [Link Type](/articles/19_Broadway/20_broadway_flow_linking_actors.md#link-object-properties)  to **Iterate** when linking an Actor to another Actor opens a loop.
+- Adding iterations on Stages by setting the [Link Type](/articles/19_Broadway/20_broadway_flow_linking_actors.md#link-object-properties)  to **Iterate** when linking an Actor to another Actor opens a loop.
 The loop runs on the next Stages in the flow and is closed by the first Stage marked as **Iterate Close**.

   Read [Broadway Flow Window](/articles/19_Broadway/18_broadway_flow_window.md) to learn more about the Stage context menu.